feathecutie/nixos-config/README.md

+# NOTE: This is a **very** outdated version of my flake, the current version exists at https://codeberg.org/feathecutie/flake/

 # Fea's NixOS Configuration Flake

 This is the flake I use for configuring my main NixOS system on my laptop and hopefully soon my server as well.